Crib Dice -- an Original Dice Game

 mind that failure to advance to board position 61 loses 2 games, while

 being off the board entirely loses 4 games.
-If tracking total games,
+So going for the bomb

 The player who leads sometimes turns more conservative to preserve his